The Kinsey Sicks: 2012-Present

-In 2017 the group began touring a highly political and autobiographical show titled, Things You Shouldn't Say, an abridged version of which was performed in their third year at the Edinburgh Fringe Festival.
-The show drew rave reviews and led to it being booked for a run at the off Broadway Soho Playhouse in New York City.
+In 2017, the group began touring a highly political and autobiographical show titled Things You Shouldn't Say, an abridged version of which was performed in their third year at the Edinburgh Fringe Festival.
+The show drew rave reviews and led to its being booked for a run at the off Broadway SoHo Playhouse in New York City.

 In June 2019, The Kinsey Sicks returned to Provincetown to perform Naked Drag Queens Singing! joined by their newest member, Angel (J.B.
 McLendon).
 In January 2020, the group revamped their election year show, Electile Dysfunction.
-Due to COVID-19, the tour has been postponed.
-The group has continued to produce online content for social media during the pandemic with a slew of music videos including, "Social Distance", "Don'tcha Touch-a Touch-a Touch Me", and "The Sound of Sirens" all available on YouTube, Facebook, and Instagram.
+Due to COVID-19 quarantines, the tour was postponed.
+The group continued to produce online content for social media during the pandemic with a slew of music videos, including, "Social Distance", "Don'tcha Touch-a Touch-a Touch Me", and "The Sound of Sirens" all available on YouTube, Facebook, and Instagram.

-During the pandemic, The Kinsey Sicks released a brand new album, Quarantunes, featuring original songs and parodies relating to events surrounding the 2020 election and the pandemic itself.
-It wouldn't be until the fall of 2021 the group would eventually be back on tour with "Dragapella!" and their holiday show, Oy Vey in a Manger, which was re-recorded with the current cast members for a new album and DVD.
+During the pandemic, The Kinsey Sicks released another album, Quarantunes, featuring original songs and parodies relating to events surrounding the 2020 presidential election and the pandemic itself.
+Not until the fall of 2021 was the group back on tour with "Dragapella!" and their holiday show, Oy Vey in a Manger, which was re-recorded with the current cast members for a new album and DVD.

-In March 2023, The Kinsey Sicks debuted their latest show, Drag Queen Storytime Gone Wild parodying children's songs and skewering right-wing American politics seeking to ban drag shows and pass anti-trans legislation around the country.
-The tour will visit cities throughout the United States and a return to the Edinburgh Fringe Festival in August.
+In March 2023, The Kinsey Sicks debuted their show Drag Queen Storytime Gone Wild, parodying children's songs and skewering right-wing American politics that sought to ban drag shows and pass anti-trans legislation around the country.
+The tour planned visits to cities throughout the United States and a return to the Edinburgh Fringe Festival in August.